 If you are found guilty, you can face fines up to 1,000 and/or up-to one year in jail.

 The Bad Check Unit

-In Missouri, before a person is charged with a bad check they are sent a notification of the alleged offense from The Bad Check Unit.
-Once the person in question has been notified of the infraction they are given a specific amount of time in which to pay the charge in question, along with any fines or fees that may have been tacked on.
+In Missouri, before a person is charged with a bad check, they are sent a notification of the alleged offense from The Bad Check Unit.
+Once the person in question has been notified of the infraction, they are given a specific amount of time in which to pay the charge in question.
+Additional fines or fees may have been added.
 More often than not, bad checks are taken care of at this junction, especially if the bad check was just an honest mistake.
 However, if bad checks are not resolved at this point, criminal charges will be pressed against the offender.

 A Criminal Defense Attorney Can Help